troessner/transitions/README.md

       transitions :to => :discontinued, :from => [:available, :out_of_stock], :on_transition => [:do_discontinue, :notify_clerk]
     end

 Any arguments passed to the event method will be passed on to the `on_transition` callback.

+`on_transition` is called after `guard` and before `enter` on the state that it is transitioning to.

+#### Using `enter` and `exit`

+If you want to trigger a method call when the object enters or exits a state regardless of the transition that made that happen, use `enter` and `exit`.

+`exit` will be called before the transition out of the state is executed.
+If you want the method to only be called if the transition is successful, then use another approach.

+`enter` will be called after the transition has been made but before the object is persisted.
+If you want the method to only be called after a successful transition to a new state including persistence, use the `success` argument to an event instead.

 #### Using `success`